AnandNerre/my-first-repo/README.md

 - things that don’t
 - comments like “fix later” that i may or may not come back to
 - learning in public, which is slightly terrifying

+## why github?
+because hiding drafts forever doesn’t teach you anything.
+and everyone starts somewhere, even if their first commit is a mess.